inkytonik/kiama/README.txt

 formalisms, so credit goes to the original developers of those formalisms.
 See the code for details of the sources of ideas that come from elsewhere.

-Most of the build process has been adapted from that used by Rickard Nilsson in ScalaCheck.

 Some parts of this library are based on code in the Scala Library, most notably the parsing library.
 See http://www.scala-lang.org/node/216.

 Many of the library rewriting strategies are based on the Stratego library.
 See http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/.

-6. Licensing
+4. Licensing

 Kiama is distributed under the GNU Lesser General Public License.
 See the files COPYING and COPYING.LESSER for details of these licenses.
 More information can be found at http://www.gnu.org/licenses/.

-Licenses that apply to libraries that are distributed with the Kiama sources or code from which Kiama code was derived are provided in COPYING.OTHER.
+Licenses that apply to code from which Kiama code was derived are provided in COPYING.OTHER.